Electro Man: Development

 According to the memories of Maciej Miąsik, the game was created on the initiative of Marek Kubowicz, the founder of xLand, who made a proposal to Miąsik and Janusz Pelc to develop the first game for his company.
 The development took nine months.
 Together, Pelc and Miąsik designed and programmed the game, and created the graphics.
 The protagonist was given a face-covering helmet, as drawing a convincing face proved too difficult.
 The game's title was inspired by the electronic body music genre, which was also used by the composer, Daniel Kleczyński, as inspiration for the soundtrack.

 Electro Body was released in professional packaging, comparable to games released by Western publishers.
 The box contained an instruction manual, reference card with controls and a cassette tape containing the game soundtrack, thus allowing even players without sound cards to enjoy the music.
 Creating the boxes at the time was not a simple task for the developers; the boxes were shrink-wrapped by hand, with the help of a kitchen heat sealer and a sandwich toaster.
 The back of the box was decorated with screenshots made with a photo camera.
 Advertising material created for the game included posters and radio advertisements.

 Electro Body was noted for its low system requirements.
 The game supported every video card on the Polish market, including the Hercules Graphics Card, CGA, EGA and VGA cards; it also supported numerous audio devices, including the PC speaker, Covox Speech Thing or the Sound Blaster.
 A special release of the game came with a Covox device included in the box.

 Hoping to get the game picked up by a Western distributor, the developers sent a copy of the game on floppy disk by mail to the American company Epic MegaGames.
 Epic expressed interest, and xLand representatives met in Rotterdam with Mark Rein; the negotiations were successful, and the game was released in the United States under the title Electro Man.
 This release was a modified version of the original; the changes included removal of copy protection measures, and removing support for all video modes other than VGA.

 xLand planned to develop a sequel, under the title Electro Body 2.
 Planned features of this "military 2D platform game" included 3D rendered sprites, as well as a new game engine allowing for nine separate planes of scrolling and special effects.
-However, the game never saw the light of day.
+The game never saw the light of day.